 But now it’s the middle of January and maybe, like me, you’re finding your New Year’s resolutions harder and harder to keep.
 We’re not alone – the most pessimistic studies suggest that only 8% of people who make a resolution are successful.
-That’s no reason to abandon hope: here at Reach Cambridge, our motto is Sic Itur Ad Astra – reach for the stars – so whether you want to learn a new language or spend longer on your homework, here are some top tips to make sure that we all achieve our goals in 2018.
+That’s no reason to abandon hope: here at Reach Cambridge, our motto is Sic Itur Ad Astra – reach for the stars – so whether you want to learn a new language or spend longer on your homework, here are some top tips to make sure that we all achieve our goals in 2020.

 Change ‘I want’ to ‘I will’

-Create a plan
+Create a plan you can track

 Don’t just write down a list of what you want to achieve, but how you’re going to do it.
-You can include targets, timelines, a star chart – whatever it takes to make sure that rather than just keeping your goals in mind, you have a clear road map to follow.
-Have you tried Bullet Journalling?
-That’s another great way to track your big plans!
+You can include targets, timelines, a star chart – whatever it takes to make sure that you have a clear road map to follow.

 Whether you’re a fan of pen and paper or prefer the latest app, there are plenty of ways to record your progress.
-For instance, if you want to read more books this year, join GoodReads and sign up to the 2018 Reading Challenge.
-Perhaps you might even ask a friend to check in with you and keep you accountable – or better yet, if they share your goal, work together to ensure you both stay motivated.
+Have you tried Bullet Journalling?
+It’s a method of listing that’s swept the world, and a great ‘analogue’ way to track your big plans.
+If you’re more of a technophile, there are apps for pretty much any kind of self-improvement.
+If you want to read more books this year, for instance, you could join GoodReads and sign up to the Reading Challenge.
+In addition to either approach, you could always ask a friend to check in with you and keep you accountable – or better yet, if they share your goal, work together to ensure you both stay motivated.

 Treat every day like January 1st